podaac/hydrocron-api/docker/README.md

 # Hydrocron API Docker Image

-This directory contains the `Dockerfile` used to build the Docker image capable of running FTS API as a lambda.
+This directory contains the `Dockerfile` used to build the Docker image capable of running hydrocron API as a lambda.

 It includes a number of helper scripts to be run by the CI/CD pipeline but can also be run locally to build the image.